All Episodes

 Let me point out that there is a way to offer relief to the millions of people we're talking about who are stuck in these Obamacare plans.

-They're unaffordable, they no longer have a choice of doctors or they're paying these penalties.
+They no longer have a choice of doctors or they're paying these penalties.

 The Affordable Care Act is really two laws glued together.

-One is the Medicaid expansion that's where most people who were uninsured and got their coverage and the other is this federal takeover of insurance laws that used to be done by the state.
+And the other is this federal takeover of insurance laws that used to be done by the state.

 It used to be the states that regulated them.

-I mean at least take half a loaf.
+I mean, at least take half a loaf.

-Reagan said way back in the eighties I can't get a ten percent tax cut so I'm willing to settle for five in the meantime a half a loaf is better than nothing.
+Reagan said way back in the 80s, I can't get a 10% tax cut, so I'm willing to settle for five in the meantime.

-Yeah I agree.
+Yeah, I agree.

-You know how many people doctors around the country Dr Umber have you been able to sort of offer a tutorial to and and they've taken your counsel and they've been able to build their own cooperatives.
+You know, how many people, doctors around the country, Dr. Umber, have you been able to sort of offer a tutorial to?

 How many of these cooperatives now exist around the country?

-We personally helped over 300 doctors convert to this model.
+We've personally helped over 300 doctors convert to this model.

 And just in May, we had 24 doctors convert.